 Webb’s DoK provides students with language tools to access text and classroom discourse.
 I’ve found that helping students develop their understanding of the language within the DoK has been beneficial in supporting literacy and can also support students as they prepare for Common Core–aligned assessments.
 In fact, helping students review and code sample questions can help them figure out which strategies they might need to apply in order to answer the questions.

-In my experience, students like using the DoK wheel to figure out how it aligns with their assignments.
-They also enjoy using it to develop their own questions to ask their peers.
+In my experience, students like using the DoK framework to figure out how it aligns with their assignments.
+They also enjoy developing their own questions to ask their peers.
 These kinds of activities ask students to critically think about what kinds of questions they will ask, and in doing so, engage in rich metacognitive learning experiences.

 This can be particularly empowering as students are increasingly faced with the rigors of high stakes testing.
 Many assessments require students to critically analyze texts, make inferences, prove their responses using textual evidence, develop a claim or analyze an author’s claim, and make comparisons.